DavidKrame/Ext_Transformers_in_TSF/README.md

 # Scripts for each model

-After cloning this repo, before doing something, you will need to go on the root of the generated folder in order to prepare your environment by installing the minum requirements.
-To do so, you must type in the terminal :
+After cloning this repository, you must navigate to the root folder of the generated directory to set up your environment by installing the minimum requirements.
+To do this, navigate to the root of the cloned directory and enter this command in the terminal:

 ```sh
 pip install -r requirements.txt